ruslan-bikkinin/appcenter-sdk-cordova-docs/getting-started.md

   <preference name="APPCENTER_ANALYTICS_ENABLE_IN_JS" value="true" />
   ```

-- `APPCENTER_CRASHES_ALWAYS_SEND` - _(optional, default is "true")_ Specifies whether crash reports will always be sent automatically or would be available for processing in JavaScript  code.
-Opting to process crashes first means more work for the developer, but greater control over user privacy and allows you to attach a message with a crash report.
+- `APPCENTER_CRASHES_ALWAYS_SEND` - _(optional, default is "true")_ Specifies whether crash reports will be sent automatically or not, in the latter case they would be available for processing in JavaScript code.
+Choosing to process crashes first of all means more work for the developer, but it also provides greater control over user privacy and allows you to attach a message with crash report.
 [Learn more about processing on crash reports in JS__TODO_REFER_TO_Sdk\Crashes\Cordova]().

   Example: